 3. The response to concerns about development is dismissive (Part B, Submissions Report p36-39).

-The link to development has been made repeatedly, with the exhibited project acting as a "catalyst" for growth; the strategic context of the metro and its relationship to Future Transport 2056 (which supports the concept of property value-capture), the Greater Sydney Commission (seeking to integrate land use and transport planning), and the Sydenham-Bankstown Urban Renewal Strategy (widely condemned by communities for its indiscriminate up-zoning plans; the invitations to Stakeholders such as the Australian Turf Club and the NSW property Council and the awarding of metro operations in northern Sydney to MTR Honk Kong with its "rail plus property" Business model.
-The project will promote growth in a climate of lack of community trust in the planning process and poor quality development without benefits such as affordability, green space and amenity.
+- The link to development has been made repeatedly, with the exhibited project acting as a "catalyst" for growth; the strategic context of the metro and its relationship to Future Transport 2056 (which supports the concept of property value-capture), the Greater Sydney Commission (seeking to integrate land use and transport planning), and the Sydenham-Bankstown Urban Renewal Strategy (widely condemned by communities for its indiscriminate up-zoning plans; the invitations to Stakeholders such as the Australian Turf Club and the NSW property Council and the awarding of metro operations in northern Sydney to MTR Honk Kong with its "rail plus property" Business model. - The project will promote growth in a climate of lack of community trust in the planning process and poor quality development without benefits such as affordability, green space and amenity.
+Only now (17 July 2018) ICAC is examining the former Canterbury council's shady deals with developers and government politicians who have seen this area as ripe for gratuitous profiteering.
+MTR Hong Kong would open up huge tracks of unsympathetic development through the corridor.

-4. The response to some of the negative consequence of the metro has been welcome:
+4. The response to some of the negative consequence of the metro has been welcome but inadequate:

--the decision to preserve, restore and re-use our significant rail heritage along the line is important.
+- The decision to preserve, restore and re-use our significant rail heritage along the line is important.
 Part B, Submissions Report p48-49).
 The exhibited project demonstrated a reckless approach to heritage, and the use of heritage architects for the preferred project, should it proceed, is appropriate.
 At Hurlstone Park Station, the use of traditional hand rails for the stairs would be welcome.
 Hurlstone Park Station was recommended for state heritage listing in 2016.
 The community supports this and hopes that works for the metro would not impede such a listing.
-In the report's Non-Aboriginal Heritage Assessment , Appendix F, it is admitted that some "items or fabric (are) proposed for removal and ....the historic character of the line...would be altered by the contemporary metro". (p93).
-This is of some concern and requires clarification.

-The decision to abandon the inappropriate design plans for station precincts is also welcome.
+In the report's Non-Aboriginal Heritage Assessment, Appendix F, it is admitted that some "items or fabric (are) proposed for removal andthe historic character of the line...would be altered by the contemporary metro". (p93).
+This is of some concern and requires clarification. - The decision to abandon the inappropriate design plans for station precincts is also welcome.
 It is disappointing that community input into station precinct and open space planning is given such a low priority, especially in the context of multiple submissions critical of the consultation process to date (Part B, Submissions Report p 51-53 and p 58-70).
-"Place-making" should begin with the people who live in and know in the places.
+"Place-making" should begin with the local people who live and know the 'places'.